With spoilers, we examine 2015’s Spectre and the drive to retroactively bring continuity to Daniel Craig’s James Bond 007 films.

 This feature contains major spoilers for Casino Royale, Quantum Of Solace, Skyfall, and Spectre, as well as Austin Powers In Goldmember.

 “It was all me, James.
 It’s always been me.
 The author of all your pain.”

-One side-effect of the ongoing delays to No Time To Die is that Spectre has become one of the more scrutinised James Bond stories yet filmed.
+One side-effect of the delay to No Time To Die is that Spectre has become one of the more scrutinised James Bond stories yet filmed.
 More than five years after the film hit cinemas, bringing arch-baddy Ernst Stavro Blofeld back to tie up all of the Daniel Craig outings to date, some of us are still left scratching our heads about the way in which the film imposes continuity upon a franchise once defined by standalone films.

 At a pivotal moment, Bond’s long-lost foster brother(!) takes the credit for emotionally tormenting 007 by backing the villains of the first three films, retroactively making them part of a story arc.
 For the series predicated on the pulp adventures of the hard-drinking, hard-loving killer that creator Ian Fleming characterised as “an anonymous, blunt instrument wielded by a government department”, it’s a lot to swallow.

 It’s tempting to align this choice with the popularity of cinematic universes and comic-book-style continuity, especially as the villains’ scheme in Spectre so closely resembles that in Marvel Studios’ Captain America: The Winter Soldier, but in practice, it’s more conservative than that.
 Despite Eon Productions’ tendency to draw on trends from popular Hollywood cinema as well as Ian Fleming’s books, the return of Blofeld is fundamentally a return to form rather than a modernisation.